Ralhusban/COVID-19/README.md

 # COVID-19
+18 June:
+- Updated charts with latest data (US & Canada)
+- Fixed date formatting in the charts
+- New Plotly charts

 17 May: Added COVID 19 projects in Federal Prisons (Using the Marshal Project Data) & Ontario, CA (GVT of Ontario Data).
 Expanded furher graphics & use of plotly.
 For Canadian Data, I decided to use data from the Government of Ontario as being the most reliable.

 7 May: FB Prophet forecasting method fine tuned with MCMC samples enabled and a good model for NY was generated.
 ARIMA forecast still unusable.